 The ultimate goal of the challenge is not just to raise awareness of your plastics footprint, but to help you to reduce it.

-Use our tips and tricks to help you in your journey towards a circular sustainable plastics economy.
-We would also love you to share your ideas with the community and help others to achieve the same.
+Use our tips and tricks to help you reduce your plastic consumption.
+We would also love you to share your ideas with the community and help others with their challenge

 We're pretty sure you will be very surprised at your plastics footprint, and are quite confident that you will start making some changes to try and reduce it, but that's only half of what we are trying to achieve here

 We want you to tell your friends and colleagues about the challenge.
 We want you to try and get them on-board too.
 Getting your workplace or school involved in the challenge is also a great way to generate interest.
 The more people that we can get to take the challenge, the more we will raise awareness and the more progress will be made towards a completely circular plastic economy.